Dalpat Singh (soldier)

 Thakur Dalpat Singh MC (November 1892 – 23 September 1918) was a British Indian Army officer, known as the "Hero of Haifa" for his actions in the Battle of Haifa during World War I.

 Early life

-Singh was born to a noble family of the Shekhawat clan of kachhwaha Ravana Rajput in the princely state of Jodhpur, Rajasthan, then under the British Raj.
+Singh was born to a noble family of the Shekhawat clan of Rawana Rajputs (रावणा राजपूत) in the princely state of Jodhpur, Rajasthan, then under the British Raj.
 He was the son of Col.Thakur Hari Singh of Deoli.

 Military career

 By 1918, Singh was commander of the 15th (Imperial Service) Cavalry Brigade, which consisted of regiments of Indian troops from Jodhpur ("Jodhpur Lancers"), Hyderabad, Mysore, Patiala and Alwar.
 The 15th Brigade served alongside the British Army during the last months of the Sinai and Palestine Campaign of the First World War.

 On 23 September 1918, a combined British-Indian force, including the Jodhpur Lancers, successfully captured the crucial Port of Haifa from the Ottoman Army.
 During the battle, Singh was killed.

 After the battle, Singh was awarded the Military Cross.
 His citation read as follows: